shashtag/dependancy-updater--woof--/README.md

 ### Checking Installation

-To confirm if woof is installed
+To confirm if wooff is installed

 -   run
     ```sh
-    woof
+    wooff
     ```
 -   or
     ```sh
-    woof -v
+    wooff -v
     ```

 ### Entering Arguments